zeon-studio-portal/barry-portfolio-nextjs/content/sections/about-ceo.md

     workshop with 10 executives, Barry's talks are always tailored to fulfill hearts and minds.
-He gifts life-changing stories of transformation, cautionary tales, and actionable insights to positively impact audiences, including billionaires, celebrities, founders, and leaders worldwide."
+He gifts life-changing stories of transformation, cautionary tales, and actionable insights to positively impact audiences, including billionaires, celebrities, founders, and leaders worldwide.
+He goes beyond traditional talks and seeds in our hearts and heads an aliveness that our lifeforce energy and business is a platform for doing the good work in the world."
-  quote: >-
-    "Barry delivers epic experiences that truly transform lives.
-His message is a powerful wake-up call to use our lifeforce energy and business as a force for good."
+  quote: '"Barry delivers epic experiences that truly transform lives."'
   name: TRANSFORMATIVE CHANGE AGENT
   button:
     enable: true